unrealwork/atsd-use-cases/how-to/kafka/consumers-monitoring/README.md

 The consumer offset is collected using a Kafka console consumer reading events from  the `__consumer_offset` topic on one of the Kafka servers in the cluster.

-Login into the Kafka server.
+Log in to the Kafka server.

 Download the [script](resources/send_offset.sh) into Kafka `bin` directory.